NOAA-EMC/NCEPLIBS-external/doc/README_docker_gnu.md

 https://docs.docker.com/engine/security/security/

-These containers were built and tested in a virtual machine, to fully isolate Docker from the host.
+These containers were built and tested in a virtual machine to fully isolate Docker from the host.
 If your machine has hardware virtualization support, that is an excellent option.
 Cloud computing providers also use virtualization.
 Running inside a cloud provider's